 While swimmers may not make contact with another player or ball, they do make contact with pool chemicals.
 These chemicals, such as chlorine, can cause swimmers’ calculus, putting athletes at risk for tooth stains and enamel loss.

 Swimmers who spend more than 6 hours a week at the pool are at the highest risk and should maintain a thorough oral health routine.

-Just because your sport isn’t listed above doesn’t mean your teeth are risk-free.
-Here are 3 things to looks out for; no matter what sport you play:
+Just because your sport isn’t listed above doesn’t mean there isn’t a risk to your oral health.
+Here are 3 things to look out for, no matter which sport you play: